kesiev/stampadia/docs/CODEX.md

   - **Epic Weapon**: A weapon with many names.
 Deal 2 damage to all enemies in range 4.
   - **Fireball**: Inflict 2 damage.
   - **Focus**: Pay 2G and sum 2 dice values.
+  - **Frag**: A fragmentation bomb that damages 2 nearby enemies when getting damage.
   - **Grenade**: Perform an ATK action by the current room size.
   - **Invisibility**: For the next 3 enemy turns, discard all dice less than 6.
   - **Lunge**: Place dice on the same column.